LunarColony/Atmoswift/README.md

 # Atmoswift
 ☀️ A simple weather app built using SwiftUI.
-Data courtesy of OpenWeatherMap 🌧
+Data courtesy of OpenWeatherMp 🌧
 # Developer notes
 Currently trying to add a search bar feature so users can search the city they want.